otthtml/pei/subjects/computation-structures/computation-structures-worksheet.md

 - [ ] -40
 - [ ] -44

 **{14}** Since the start of official pitching statistics in 1988, the highest number of pitches in a single game has been 172.
 Assuming that remains the upper bound on pitch count, how many bits would we need to record the pitch count for each game as a two’s complement binary number?
 - [ ] 9 bits
 - [ ] 8 bits
 - [ ] 10 bits
 - [ ] 7 bits
 - [ ] 11 bits

+**{15}** What is the sum of two 2’s complement numbers 0xB3 + 0x47 using an 8-bit 2’s complement representation?
+Please encode the result using hex.
+- [ ] 0xFA
+- [ ] 0xFB
+- [ ] 0xE9
+- [ ] 0xFC
+- [ ] 0xE8

 ## The Digital Abstraction